fe-data/fe-docs/docs/hooks/scan_error_text.rst

 fast_events_scan_error_text
 ===========================
 This filter is called if there is a scan error.
 Normally the API returns the localized error, but you can override it and create your own version.
 You can make the error-string even more specific by using the scancode that is linked to a specific entrance.
-See the ‘Scan-tab‘.
+See the `Scan keys overview <../usage/events.html#scan-keys>`__.

 .. code-block:: php
    :linenos: